 The Coronavirus pandemic has impacted businesses and industries in unparalleled ways.
 It’s been nearly four months and people are mostly still stuck at home, schools are closed, and public gatherings and events like professional sports games have been postponed in order to curb the spread of Covid-19.
-During this quarantine, people have formed new habits and, businesses have started to diagnose relevant approaches to connect with their customers.

 While some of the important sectors are facing adverse impacts of the continuing crisis, streaming media usage has experienced significant surges.
 There has been a noticeable increase in online media consumption since the last few months as people across the world have been housebound.
 The appetite for content consumption has been increasing among consumers and OTT platforms have been experiencing uptrends in viewership.
 Entertainment companies like Netflix, Amazon Prime etc. are so much in demand in the present scenario that YouTube and Netflix had to reduce their standard video quality to assist internet providers to cope with the soaring demand for bandwidth.